 3 - Netherlands

-Shell were ordered to reduce their carbon emissions by 45 per cent after a ruling against them in the lower court of the Hague this year.
+Shell were ordered to reduce their carbon emissions by 45 per cent after a ruling against them in the lower court of the Hague last year.

 After a case filed by Friends of the Earth Netherlands and other co-plaintiffs the company was ordered to make the changes by 2030.
 The case is unique in that policy change was sought rather than compensation.